Adult

 You must financially support yourself.
 This means that you

-must fulfill the requirement for income for the last 12 months and that you cannot have received financial assistance from NAV (økonomisk sosialhjelp) during the last 12 months. - You cannot have been convicted of a criminal offence or been ordered to undergo enforced psychiatric treatment or care.
+must fulfill the requirement for income for the last 12 months. - You cannot have been convicted of a criminal offence or been ordered to undergo enforced psychiatric treatment or care.

-- You must normally have completed mandatory tuition in the Norwegian language and social studies and pass the concluding tests, or document that you have been granted exemptions by the municipality (applies if you are between the ages of 16 and 67).
+- You must normally have completed mandatory tuition in the Norwegian language and social studies and pass the concluding tests, or document that you have been granted exemptions by the municipality.

-- If you have received a final assessment grade in Norwegian at upper secondary school or upper secondary school, you do not need to take a separate course in Norwegian and social studies, but you must apply to the municipality for an exemption from the requirement for education in Norwegian and social studies.
+- If you have received a final assessment grade in Norwegian at secondary school or upper secondary school, this may provide grounds for exemption from the requirement for training in Norwegian and social studies.
+Please contact the adult education centre in the municipality you live in for information.
 It is not sufficient to present a diploma from the upper secondary school or upper secondary school.

 Persons who can be exempted from one of more of the requirements